repco-org/repco/packages/repco-cli/README.md

-repo car-import     Import a CAR file into a repo repo car-export     Export repo to CAR file repo log-revisions  Print all revisions as JSON
+repo car-import     Import a CAR file into a repo repo car-export     Export repo to CAR file repo log-revisions  Print all revisions as JSON repo delete         Delete a repo and all children

 Manage datasources
 ds add           Add a datasource